p-hlp/CTAGDRC/README.md

 `float log = 20 * std::log10 (gain)`

-and
+and converting from log. to linear:

 `float lin = std::pow (10.0, decibels * 0.05)`

-In this implementation the gain computer as well as the ballistics are done in the log. domain.
+In this implementation the gain computer as well as the ballistics are operating in the log. domain.

 #### Gain Computer